uncv2022/uncv2022.github.io/README.md

 The page is built and deployed through GitHub pages automatically on pushing to the repo.

+## Installation
+You will need to install Jekyll on your machine first.
+See [jekyllrb.com](https://jekyllrb.com/docs/installation/) for detailed guides on installing Ruby, RubyGems and Jekyll on a specific operating system.

 ## Previewing / Running locally

-You will need to install Jekyll on your machine first.
  After that you can clone this repository, checkout the `gh-pages` branch, and run the following:

     jekyll serve --baseurl ""